WabashOS/riscv-isa-sim/pfa_spec.md

 ### Load
 Returned Value: Number of unused slots in the evict queue.
 Returning 0 means it is illegal to store to EVICT.
+Returning EVICT_MAX (size of evict Q) means all pages have been successfully evicted.

 ### Store
 Illegal